 We can accommodate any colour space including Rec709, Rec2020, P3, SRGB and more.
 You do not have to do your own XYZ conversion.
 In fact, we prefer doing it here because we have extremely accurate methods and can ensure the picture is an exact match to your grade.
 All our QC facilities are fully calibrated to SMPTE and Dolby standards.Delivering 10bit DPX log files:

 We can accept files in log colour space.
 However, this will require a more in-depth colour space conversion.
 This will effect your quote so it is important to let us know if you are delivering in this format.Audio:

-Audio must be in sync and contain both a 2-pip 48 frames before the first frame of picture and an end-pip 48 frames after the final frame of picture.
+Audio must be in sync and, if provided as wavs, we recommend a 2-pip 48 frames before the first frame of picture and an end-pip 48 frames after the final frame of picture to help our encoders make sure the sound is properly positioned.
 If the film is broken into reels, each reel should contain a 2-pip and an end-pip.
-If pips are missing from sound, we may reject your submission.

 Please see above for information about frame rate conversions from 25 to 24.
 We usually pitch correct using the DIRAC algorithm but others are available on request such as MPEX3.